jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 ![right](img/jared-confused.gif)

 ^1000% more swift
-^definitely 1000% more of something
+definitely 1000% more of something
-^1000% fewer typos lol
+1000% fewer typos lol

 ---